arangodb/docs-hugo/site/content/3.12/release-notes/version-3.12/incompatible-changes-in-3-12.md

 now removes fewer documents from a collection in each iteration to give other collections a chance of being cleaned up as well.

+### Increased RocksDB block cache usage

+The following startup options are now enabled by default:

+  - `--rocksdb.reserve-table-builder-memory`
+  - `--rocksdb.reserve-table-reader-memory`
+  - `--rocksdb.reserve-file-metadata-memory`

+This makes the memory accounting for RocksDB more accurate by including these memory uses and the memory used for RocksDB compactions in the existing `rocksdb_block_cache_usage` metric.

+This slightly decreases performance due to using the block cache, and you may need to allow ArangoDB to use more memory for the RocksDB block cache than before with the `--rocksdb.block-cache-size` startup option.

 ## Client tools

 ### arangodump